franck-chester/franck-chester.github.io/_posts/2022-06-06-monolith-to-mach.md

 # Replacing the monolith - carefully

 ## Ship of Theseus

+This thought experiment from the philosophers of ancient Greece asks whether something that has had all of its constituent parts replaced remains the same thing.

+Putting aside the philosophical question, we will inspire ourselves from that approach and replace our monolith not through one big bang all or nothing approach, but very gradually, bit by bit, so that our customers will at all time remain unaware of the transformation.

+Unfortunately, by definition, a monolith is not made individual components, so how will we identify the bits we can replace?
+We will slive and dice the monolith along logical boundaries that might not exist in
+Athe code base but are meaningful to our team.

 ## Logically distinct customer journeys
 ## Logically distinct architecture layers
 ## Logically distinct bounded contexts